 - seek personal insight with a commitment to advocate for justice and equality;

 - build on social work theory based on scientific inquiry and best practices;

 - draw from diverse perspectives to inform culturally inclusive practices;

 - mobilize the power of interprofessional teamwork and related partnerships; and

 - inspire resilience through prevention and intervention methods congruent with expertise.

 Students are concurrently enrolled in an Interdisciplinary University Certificate (IUC) program.
 This means they take elective courses outside of the MSW program, although may choose social work electives that correspond with their IUC program.
 IUC electives enhance the general fund of knowledge and required social work courses to support the utilization of this knowledge.
-Student IUC program participation supports the mastery of integrative advanced generalist practice competencies further developed in the classroom and field.
+Student IUC program participation supports the mastery of interprofessional practice competencies further developed in the classroom and field.